cedricbatailler/cedricbatailler.me/content/projects/jsmediation/index.md

 name[^2].
 But why?
 What is the chain behind this effect?

-**Mediation analysis** is a statistical tool that can be use to find out that the reason why people are less likely to buy drug with complex name is because they percieved the drugs as more dangerous.
-While there is several way to conduct mediation analysis, the `JSmediation` package implements the best[^3] of them: joint-significance.
+**Mediation analysis** is a statistical tool that can be use to find out that the reason why people are less likely to buy drugs with complex name is because they percieved the drugs as more dangerous.
+While there are several ways to conduct mediation analysis, the `JSmediation` package implements the best one of them[^3]: joint-significance.

 Have a look at [the documentation](https://jsmediation.cedricbatailler.me/) and give it a shot!